-- The company continually monitors the level of activity, prepares and monitors its budgets, targets and projections. - The company has a policy of maintaining cash reserves of six months core essential operational expenditure, which allows the company to meet its statutory obligations. - The company closely monitors emerging changes to regulations and legislation on an ongoing basis.
+- We have a policy of maintaining cash reserves of six months core essential operational expenditure, which allows the company to meet its statutory obligations. - We closely monitor emerging changes to regulations and legislation on an ongoing basis.

-Internal control risks are minimised by the implementation of financial policies and procedures which controls the authorisation of all transactions and projects.
+Internal control risks are minimised by the implementation of financial policies and procedures which control the authorisation of all transactions and projects.